apiaryio/api-blueprint/Tutorial.md

 ## API Blueprint

-The start of the blueprint looks as follows:
+The first step for creating a blueprint is to specify the API Name and metadata.
+This step looks as follows:

 ```markdown
 FORMAT: 1A